 ERISA doesn’t always seem fair.
 What is important, however, is that ERISA establishes a well-defined and often very effective way for you to assert your right to benefits you earned from your employer.

 Our firm has the experience and resources to advocate for you effectively throughout this process.
-This begins with a close review by a lawyer of the denial letter you received from your employer’s insurance company.
+This begins with a close review by Robert of the denial letter you received from your employer’s insurance company.

 We will also obtain access to the file on which the denial was based.
 ERISA requires the insurance company to provide your file.
 Once we have your file, Robert will analyze it to determine where and why the insurance company went wrong, and to make sure that your claim is well-documented with relevant information about your disability or medical condition.